xwipeoutx/hololens-workshop/2-spatial-mapping/4-placing-objects.md

 5. Add this script to your `Spawner` object
 6. Edit the script (via `Right click`-`edit script`)

-> Optional: It can be helpful to have a visible object here to ensure everything is working - just drag a cube or sphere under it.
+> **Optional**: It can be helpful to have a visible object here to ensure everything is working - just drag a cube or sphere under it.
 Be sure to disable the physics material of the mesh, or it will interact weirdly with the cubes it is spawning.

 ## 2. Write the script